Gloria Steinem: International activism on behalf of women

-Steinem was the honorary co-chairwoman of 2015 Women's Walk For Peace In Korea with Mairead Maguire, and in the weeks leading up to the walk Steinem told the press, "It's hard to imagine any more physical symbol of the insanity of dividing human beings."
-The group's main goal is to advocate disarmament and seek Korea's reunification.
+Steinem was the honorary co-chairwoman of 2015 Women's Walk For Peace In Korea with Mairead Maguire; in the weeks leading up to the walk, Steinem told the press, "It's hard to imagine any more physical symbol of the insanity of dividing human beings."
+The group's main goal is to advocate disarmament and seek Korean reunification.
 It will be holding international peace symposiums both in Pyongyang and Seoul in which women from both North Korea and South Korea can share experiences and ideas of mobilizing women to stop the Korean crisis.
 It is especially believed that the role of women in this act would help and support the reunification of family members divided by the split prolonged for 70 years.

-She is also the chair of the advisory board of Apne Aap Women Worldwide, an organization fighting sex trafficking and inter-generational prostitution in India, founded by Ruchira Gupta.
-She has also written extensively on her travels, experiences with women and the Indian feminist movement with her colleague and friend, Ruchira Gupta.
+She was also the chair of the advisory board of Apne Aap Women Worldwide, an organization fighting sex trafficking and inter-generational prostitution in India, founded by Ruchira Gupta.
+She also wrote extensively on her travels, experiences with women and the Indian feminist movement with her colleague and friend Gupta.

 In 2014, Steinem and Gupta traveled through India to meet the country's young feminists, writers, and thought leaders.
 A diary was kept documenting their travels, "Notes on A Tour of the Indian Women's Movement".

-Since 2011, Steinem has been one co-conveners of the Frontline Women's Fund, a project of the Sisterhood Is Global Institute along with former UN High Commissioner for Human Rights Navi Pillay and Jessica Neuwirth.
+From 2011 on, Steinem was one of the co-conveners of the Frontline Women's Fund, a project of the Sisterhood Is Global Institute along with former UN High Commissioner for Human Rights Navi Pillay and Jessica Neuwirth.
 The Frontline Women's Fund is a fund for women that strengthens frontline women's rights activists around the world by increasing their access to financial resources, political leaders, and media visibility.
-As of 2025, they support 28 partner organizations in 13 countries and manage four thematic funds including the Gloria Steinem Equality Fund to End Sex Trafficking with 13 grantees and the Efua Dorkenoo Fund to End Female Genital Mutilation (FGM) with 7 grantees.
+As of 2025, they support 28 partner organizations in 13 countries and manage four thematic funds including the Gloria Steinem Equality Fund to End Sex Trafficking with 13 grantees and the Efua Dorkenoo Fund to End Female Genital Mutilation (FGM) with seven grantees.